pantrypoints/sp/content/en/research/countries/china/xi/chapter-11d.md

 Income is the source of people's livelihood, and it is the most important and direct way to improve people's livelihood and realize that the fruits of development are shared by the people.
-Since the 18th National Congress of the Communist Party of China, the income gap between urban and rural residents, the income gap between regional residents, and the average wage gap of the national industry have narrowed to a certain extent, the Gini coefficient has declined, the growth rate of urban and rural residents' income is significantly faster than the growth
+Since the 18th National Congress of the CCP, the income gap between urban and rural residents, the income gap between regional residents, and the average wage gap of the national industry have narrowed to a certain extent, the Gini coefficient has declined, the growth rate of urban and rural residents' income is significantly faster than the growth